 What is a Story?

 Often, “story” means pieces of writing such as science fiction or fairy tales or romance novels.
-But in this book, it means the story of your life, all those millions of pieces, large and small, that have gathered together to become “You.”
+But in this article, it means the story of your life, all those millions of pieces, large and small, that have gathered together to become “You.”
 That huge, complex story begins with the basic facts of your life: for instance, where and when you were born, your gender and ethnicity, the age of your parents and their marital status at that time, whether they died young or lived into old age, the number and ages of your siblings, whether you have a religious faith, where and when you attended school, and illnesses and injuries.

 On the day you were born, you began the lifelong process of collecting and creating stories about yourself and the world.
 Especially in the youngest years, this is mostly an unconscious process, since your young brain basically soaks up whatever happens to and around you.